3 days in Belgrade | What to do in the city and fun day trips

 The Town of Sremski Karlovci

 Sremski Karlovci is a little town located 8 km from Novi Sad with about 9000 residents.
 It was once known to be the seat of the Serbian Orthodox Church in the Habsburg Monarchy.
 Today, it houses an impressive Orthodox and Catholic church, along with award-winning local wine sellers who offer delectable tastings and merchandise from little shops along the street.
 A day trip plan is here if you want to spend longer.

 The Petrovardin Fortress

-This the most visited spot of Novi Sad, and more interestingly also the location for the famous EXIT festival.
-It is a short spot and not too interesting, apart from the view of Novi Sad and Danube from the top, and the drunken clock, with its hour and minute hands, interchanged.
+This the most visited spot of Novi Sad, and more interestingly, also the location for the famous EXIT festival.
+The Petrovardin Fortress is located on the right bank of the River Danube, and sometimes called ‘Gibraltar on/of the Danube’.
+The site of the fortress is important because of its excavations and it is thought that there has been a continuous settlement here from the Paleolithic age to the present.
+It is a short-stop and not too interesting, apart from the view of Novi Sad and Danube from the top, and the drunken clock, with its hour and minute hands, interchanged.